AshwinSundar/ashwinsundar/content/reading/tar-for-mortar.md

 draft = false
 +++

 I lack the background to follow the philosophical connections Basile makes.
 I did appreciate the contradiction and impossibility in trying to describe the layout and architecture of the library.
-I also liked how Basile revealed the algorithm behind [his website](libraryofbabel.info), something I have wondered about for years and wish to recreate some day.
+I also liked how Basile revealed the algorithm behind his website, www.libraryofbabel.info, something I have wondered about for years and wish to recreate some day.